Mahfod-dev/react-formol/README.md

 ## Introduction

-`react-formify` is a React library for streamlined form management.
+`react-formol` is a React library for streamlined form management.
 This library includes a range of components designed to create powerful and customizable forms.